A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Spectral Solution Algorithm

 \subsection{The boundary conditions}

-The partial differential equation defined in \autoref{eq:final_pde} is first-order and linear.
-As illustrated in fig.~2 of \citet{Cappellari2020}, the characteristic curves of this system originate from the outer boundary at infinity and propagate inwards, eventually reaching the equatorial plane at various radii.
-Consequently, the solution is uniquely determined by the boundary condition at infinity, effectively reducing the problem to a set of initial-value ordinary differential equations (ODEs) integrated along these characteristics.
+The partial differential equation in \cref{eq:final_pde} is first-order and linear.
+As illustrated in \citet[fig.~2]{Cappellari2020}, its characteristic curves originate at the outer boundary at infinity and propagate inward to the equatorial plane at different radii.
+The solution is therefore uniquely set by the boundary condition at infinity, effectively reducing the problem to initial-value ordinary differential equations (ODEs) integrated along characteristics.